1. English

 • The permits are ONLY required for the first day on the trail

-• In February – The 1, 2, 4, 5, and 7 day Inca trail tours are closed for maintenance
+• In February – The 1, 2, 4, 5, and 7 day Inca trail tours are unavailable as the trail is Closed for Maintenance

 1